openxm-org/OpenXM/doc/oxlib/README.md

 ```
 cd OpenXM/src/asir2018
 make clean
-make NOX=y
+make NOX=y NOFEP=y
 make install
 # libasir.a is installed.
-It does not contain X11 calls. asir without X11 is installed.
+It does not contain X11 nor editline calls. asir without X11 and editline is installed.

 make clean
 make
 make install
-# Undo the installation of asir without X11
+# Undo the installation of asir without X11 and editline.

 cd ../../doc/oxlib
 ./configure